preciz/similarity/README.md

 ## Cosine Similarity

-Cosine similarity is not sensitive to the scale of the vector!
+Cosine similarity is not sensitive to the scale of the vector:

 ```elixir
 Similarity.cosine([1,2,3], [1,2,3])